2009

 - George Waters of Pasadena, Calif. for How to Build a Gate

-Kevin C. Fitzpatrick Kevin has been a past judge of the competition.
+- Final judge: Kevin C. Fitzpatrick.
+Kevin has been a past judge of the competition.
 He is the president of the RBS Fascinating Crimes chapter in New York.

 In 1999 he founded the Dorothy Parker Society and serves as president.
 He is the author of "A Journey into Dorothy Parker's New York" and with